Ryan Burton

-Ryan Donald Burton (born 31 January 1997) is a professional Australian rules footballer who played for and in the Australian Football League (AFL).
+Ryan Donald Burton (born 31 January 1997) is an Australian rules footballer who plays for the Southport Sharks in the Victorian Football League (VFL).
+He previously played professionally for and in the Australian Football League (AFL).

 Early life

 Ryan Burton was raised in Adelaide, and attended Sacred Heart.
 He participated in the Auskick program at his primary school.
 He later played his junior football at PHOS Camden and Sacred Heart.
 In 2014, he played four games for North Adelaide in the SANFL, all at the age of 17.
 He was still young enough to play in the 2014 NAB AFL Under-18 Championships.
 He kicked five goals in a game for South Australia against Western Australia.

 Late 2014 Burton broke his leg while playing football in an interschool match.
 He required surgery for the injury, resulting in orthopedic surgeon Matthew Liptak, a former Adelaide Crows player, inserting a metal plate and 10 screws into his leg.
 Burton spent 2015 in rehabilitation.
 Before he broke his leg, Burton was the state's hottest 2015 draft prospect.